freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/tips-for-your-coding/index.md

     1. Posting your code in gitter is as simple as adding a line consisting of only 3 backtics **`** then your code in a new line and another line with 3 more backtics.`

     2. Ask for help in gitter!
 I can personally relate to staring at a problem for hours, then seeing the solution as soon as I try to explain it to someone, or having someone say something like "typo on line 6" as soon as they see it.
+Take advantage of message boards and social media groups as well as in person peers to attempt to have a fresh set of eyes glance over your work.